linder-candido/MNIST-Python-CNN/README.md

 4. **Fully Connected Layer with Sigmoid Activation**:
    - Applies a fully connected layer followed by a sigmoid activation function to introduce further non-linearity.
-   - It's known that ReLu activation is the default choice (try it out!).
+   - The ReLu activation is usually the default choice (try it out!).

 5. **Fully Connected Layer**:
    - Another fully connected layer that maps the features to the final classification space.